Biennial Science Award

-The Zonta Club of Wellington is calling for applications for the 2018 Zonta Science Award.
-This will be the 15th Award since its introduction in 1990.
-Applications must be received by 5 February 2018.
+The Zonta Club of Wellington is calling for applications for the 2020 Zonta Science Award.
+This will be the 16th Award since its introduction in 1990.
+Applications must be received by 3rd February 2020.
+Apply Now

 |The Aims of the Award||The Zonta Science Award was established to further the status of women in scientific fields.
 The Award is for an emerging woman scientist (i.e., a recent PhD graduate rather than a woman well established in the science field).